jaimetur/PhotoMigrator/help/1-command-line-interface.md

 GOOGLE PHOTOS TAKEOUT MANAGEMENT:
 ---------------------------------
-Following arguments allow you to interact with Google Photos Takeout Folder.
+Following flags allow you to interact with Google Photos Takeout Folder.
-In this mode, you can use more than one optional arguments from the below list.
+In this mode, you can use more than one optional flags from the below list.
-If only the argument -gTakeout, --google-takeout <TAKEOUT_FOLDER> is detected, then the Tool will use the default values for the rest of the arguments for this extra mode.
+If only the flag -gTakeout, --google-takeout <TAKEOUT_FOLDER> is detected, then the Tool will use the default values for the rest of the flags for this extra mode.

 -gTakeout, --google-takeout <TAKEOUT_FOLDER>
              Process the Takeout folder <TAKEOUT_FOLDER> to fix all metadata and organize